 Do I know how to administer Final Exams?

 Faculty who teach day classes are required to be in the classroom during the designated final exam time as listed on the Day Exam Schedule, regardless if a final exam is administered.
+The exam schedule is located at grcc.edu/provost/facultyresources under Resource Documents.
 This schedule is given to serve our students.
 Faculty teaching evening classes are required to be in the classroom the last evening the class meets which is designated as the end date of the class, regardless if a final exam is administered.
 Evening classes are any class that ends after 5:00 p.m.

 Do I know how to take Attendance?